 It may be necessary to hold a working with children (or equivalent) and/or police check for other committees and commissions.
 You will be advised if this is a requirement if you are nominated to a position on one of these groups and, if so, you will be asked to confirm that you are prepared to obtain the necessary documentation prior.

-Yes – they must be declared and recorded in the minutes, including action taken to address the conflict (eg abstaining from votes).
-The LCA has a Conflict of Interest Policy, an updated version of which will be approved by General Church Council in early 2018.
+Yes – these must be declared and recorded in the minutes, including action taken to address the conflict (eg abstaining from votes).
+The LCA has a Conflict of Interest Policy, which is available on the LCA website.

-One of the LCA’s values, articulated in its Strategic Direction 2013–2018, is described as 'Marked by Integrity'.
-In upholding this value, and in some cases to comply with the law, people serving on the LCA governing bodies must be and be seen to be fit to serve.
-Accordingly, it is not possible for an undischarged bankrupt to serve on an LCA governing body.
+One of the LCA’s values, articulated in its Our Direction 2018–2024 document, is described as 'Marked by Integrity'.
+In upholding this value and, in some cases to comply with the law, people serving on the LCA governing and advisory bodies must be, and must be seen to be, fit to serve.
+Accordingly, it is not possible for an undischarged bankrupt to serve on an LCA governing or advisory body.

-Papers of the governing body are distributed by email or accessed through the LCA intranet.
-Some meetings are held via Skype.
+Papers of the governing or advisory body are distributed by email or accessed through the LCA intranet.
+Some meetings are held via SKYPE.
 Access to a computer and the internet is therefore necessary for full participation.

 Yes, it is a responsibility of the Chair to provide each member with an induction and orientation to the work of the group.
 The LCA is also in the process of developing governance-related training to assist members of governing bodies to carry out their roles.
 In some cases, the governing body may require you to undertake external, professional governance training because of the high level of responsibility required of you as a member.
 You must be prepared to undertake this training, as necessary, as well as the LCA’s Professional Standards training if you haven’t previously done so.